Fancychicken99/DS3850-Group-Final/README.md

 Our domain is a fake NBA league database with two tables including teams and players

 In our project, their are three main tabs: Teams, Players, and Report.
 The Teams includes a list of all teams, The players includes a list of all players, and the report allows you to select different kinds of summaries to view.
+These include certain positions, teams, or the league as a whole.